ronniross/symbiotic-core-library/recommended_bibliography/recommended_bibliography.md

 * Jeremy Narby (*The Cosmic Serpent, 1998.*)
 * Adam Greenfield (*Radical Technologies, 2017.*)
 * John R. Searle (*The Construction of Social Reality.
 The Free Press., 1995.*)
+* John R. Searle	Making the Social World: The Structure of Human Civilization, 2010.

 ####  Environmental Science